Listen here or scroll to read.

-After having two amazing years (2017-2018), the blow of increased pain and limited mobility completely shattered my confidence.
+After two amazing years (2017-2018), the blow of increased pain and limited mobility completely shattered my confidence.
 Who knew that a power wheelchair would restore it?
-I will be honest, I didn’t expect this perk.
+I will be honest; I didn’t expect this perk.

 Not all people, but a large percentage that I’d encounter when being pushed in a manual wheelchair either looked past me and only spoke to the person pushing or spoke to me like I was 5 years old.
 There were times when I swore my manual wheelchair had some kind of invisibility shield.
 And it was quite obvious that people assumed anyone who required assistance was unable to speak for themselves.

 I truly cannot express how wonderful it is to be visible again.
-People greet and direct questions directly to me which if freaking awesome!
+People greet and direct questions directly to me, which is freaking awesome!